About the JC Job Phases Form

-- Quickly change the status of more than one phase - Select More to quickly change the status of several phases at once.
+Quickly change the status of multiple phases - Selectto quickly change the status of several phases at once.

-- Entering Estimates - The Estimates tab allows you to create original estimates for each phase/cost type on a job.
-You can set them up directly in the grid or using the JC Original Estimates form, which can be accessed by double-clicking on any cost type in the grid or by placing focus in the grid and selecting the ‘Open Related Record in Form’ option from the Records menu.
+- Enter Estimates - The Estimates tab allows you to create original estimates for each phase/cost type on a job.
+You can set them up directly in the grid or using the JC Original Estimates form, which you can access by double-clicking on any cost type in the grid or by placing focus in the grid and selecting the ‘Open Related Record in Form’ option from the Records menu.

 All cost types for a phase will automatically display in this grid.
 You can only modify the information for a cost type or delete a cost type using this tab; if you want to add a cost type, you must use the Cost Types tab.

 The informational display above the grid (Job Total and Phase Total) provides a running total of estimated costs (for the job and phase) as they are entered for each cost type on a phase.

 Roles - Use this tab to assign roles to job phases.
 This is an optional feature that allow users to filter the phases they work on by role when entering progress and cost projections (JC Progress Entry and JC Cost Projections).
 This feature has not been implemented in the enhanced cost projections process (PM Cost Projections).

 - Assign a role to a user - Roles are set up in HQ Roles and represent the different functions performed by users on a job (e.g. project manager, concrete coordinator, electrician, etc.).